Hair Transplant Glossary

 Male Pattern Hair Loss (Androgenetic Alopecia) – A genetic hair loss condition that usually begins during early adulthood and is also known as male pattern hair loss.
 The hair loss and recession normally starts on the frontal corners and on the crown of the head.
 However, it can also present itself as an overall thinning of scalp hair on the front, top and crown areas.

 Micrograft – The transplanting of a small number of hair follicles.
 The number of hair follicles transplanted can be as little as 1-3 follicles.
-Micrografts were more refined than minigrafts but not as refined as a Follicular Unit Transplant (FUT).
+Micrografts are more refined than minigrafts but not as refined as a Follicular Unit Transplant (FUT).

 Multi-Unit Grafts – Grafts that are made up of two or more follicular units.
 They normally contain 2-6 follicular units.